learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/Learning_Spring_Data_JPA.md

 - Restart the application.
 Refresh the H2 Console to see the table `Person` is created and populated.

 ## Step 5 - Storing, Deleting, and Retrieving Data Using Spring Data JPA
 Spring Data JPA is a higher-level ***abstraction*** of JPA, making it even simpler to work with databases.
-Spring Data JPA *automatically* generate the necessary boilerplate code for common database operations.
+Spring Data JPA *automatically* generates the necessary boilerplate code for common database operations.
 This means that you don't even need to write any code for common methods like `save`, `findById`, `findAll`, `deleteById`, etc.!
 All you need to do is to create an interface that extends `JpaRepository` interface.
 - create `PersonSpringDataJpaRepository.java` under `src/main/java/com/learningsoftwareengineering/learningspringdatajpa`
 ```java
 @Repository